fobordo/School_District_Analysis/README.md

 </p>

 <p align="center">
- New Spending Summary DataFrame
+ Updated Spending Summary DataFrame

  ![spending_summary_df_new](/README_Images/spending_summary_df_new.png)
 </p>

 #### Scores by school size

-The scores by school size were not affected by replacing math and reading test scores for Thomas High School ninth-graders with NaNs and repeating the analysis, as seen in the Original Size Summary vs. New Size Summary DataFrames below.
+The scores by school size were not affected by replacing math and reading test scores for Thomas High School ninth-graders with NaNs and repeating the analysis, as seen in the Original Size Summary vs. Updated Size Summary DataFrames below.

 <p align="center">
  Original Size Summary DataFrame